 Who: All OTA students

-• Submit all prerequisite requirements to OTACAS portal for formal review by OTA program.
-At this checkpoint, all students should have applied via OTACAS, all requirements need to be completed.
+• Submit all prerequisite requirements with the OTA application for formal review by the OTA Program.
+At this checkpoint, all students should have applied to the OTA Program.
+All requirements need to be completed to progress through the application.

 • Transcript reflecting GPA and prerequisite coursework